 by Venetia Kapernekas

 Alice Neel was born 1900 in Philadelphia and was trained at the Philadelphia School of Design for Women.
 Partly influenced by the thoughts of Robert Henri – a former teacher at her school – who had written them in his book The Art Spirit, Neel set about painting scenes from life, and “told the truth the best I was able.”
 After the end of her marriage with the Cuban painter Carlos Enríquez, Neel became a single mother keeping herself and her children above water with grants by the government-sponsored WPA.
 Early on Neel had left-wing beliefs and also a strong social consciousness, which had a bearing on her idiosyncratic choice of sitters.
-In each of her neighborhoods, Greenwich Village, Spanish Harlem and Upper West Side, she painted neighbours, family members, casual acquaintances, and interesting people she came across.
+In each of her neighborhoods, Greenwich Village, Spanish Harlem and Upper West Side, she painted neighbors, family members, casual acquaintances, and interesting people she came across.
 She was an independent spirit who did not paint on commission, and paid no attention to the fashions of art, as she was devoted to realist depiction in an era of increasing abstraction…(Thomas Amman Fine Arts press)

 “….While Neel often felt ambivalence towards post-war abstraction, on some occasions condemning it, and at other times acknowledging its prescient value, she was in essence psychologically motivated and sought to interact directly with the emotional dynamics of portraiture.
 That she is intensely aware of the dichotomous tensions in post-war American painting is acknowledged in the portrait of Georgie Arce.
-The painting may be seen as emblematic of her crucial period of transition, since in the post-war decade she had survived with her two children largely on public assistance along with few sales.” ( from the essay by Mark Gasbourne on the published illustrated catalogue for the exhibition)
+The painting may be seen as emblematic of her crucial period of transition since in the post-war decade she had survived with her two children largely on public assistance along with few sales.” ( from the essay by Mark Gasbourne on the published illustrated catalog for the exhibition)

-I recall another great exhibition of Alice Neel in New York City at David Zwirner gallery, May 2012
+Alice Neel in New York City at David Zwirner gallery, May 2012

 See gallery exhibition installation views at Thomas Ammann Fine Arts, AG and for more information, see on Alice Neel special site.
 There are some amazing articles by wonderful writers that you may read here, please note a wonderful “Painted Truths: Showing the Barbarity of Life: Alice Neel’s Grotesque” by Jeremy Lewison